LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Aetherics/Energy/Effects/Light.md

 ## Flashblind
 Use: Attack Dilemma
-Cost: --
+Cost: 1+ Flux
 Timing: Step 1
 Range: Long
 Targets: Target character with sight
-Traits: Overt, Hypervelocity
+Traits: Scaling 2, Overt, Hypervelocity
 Benefit:
 A tight beam of light is aimed at the target's eyes, overpowering their vision and forcing them to avert their gaze or be blinded.
 All damage is associated with a Dilemma vs. Blinded, and the Attack is upgraded.

 As Spell component:
-Cost: 1+ Power, Overt
+Cost: 1+ Flux, Overt
 Benefit: Just prior to fully commiting the spell, a simple light effect illuminates the target.
-At 1 Power, this removes any Concealment from darkness.
+At 1 Flux, this removes any Concealment from darkness.
 Any additional power adds the following Dilemma vs. targets that can see the spell being cast:

 Timing: Step 2
-Strength: additional Power
+Strength: 2x additional Flux
 Consequence: Target is Off-Guard to the Spell's effect.
 Only DT applies as a defense to this Dilemma.